 3. Silver-haired Bat

-The silver-haired bat is one of the most common types of bats in Nebraska.
+The silver-haired bat is one of Nebraska’s most common types of bats.
 It can be found all over the state, especially in forested areas.
 The silver-haired bat has light brown fur and dark eyes.

 They are around 3 inches long with a wingspan of about 4 to 5 inches.
 These types of bats in Nebraska get their name from the silver hair that covers the back half of their body, and their belly fur is yellowish-white.

-The silver-haired bat feeds on small insects like mosquitoes, flies, and moths which they eat while they fly through the night sky with their mouths open wide.
+The silver-haired bat feeds on small insects like mosquitoes, flies, and moths, which they eat while flying through the night sky with their mouths open wide.

 The silver-haired bat (Lasionycteris noctivagans) is the most common among the types in North America.
 Silver-haired bats are often misidentified as Mexican free-tailed bats, but they have a much larger range than the latter species and tend to roost in groups, while Mexican free-tailed bats roost alone.